 Build It Right

-- Set two 1-inch-thick sticks about 6 inches apart on the ground (Figure 3, at right).
+- Set two 1-inch-thick sticks about 6 inches apart on the ground (see the figure at right).
 Place four pencil-thin support sticks across the base.
 Space the support sticks about half an inch apart.

 - Stack an inch-thick layer of wafer-thin shavings on top of the support sticks.
 Leave some space between each shaving to allow for airflow.
 Set two half-inch thick “bridge” sticks across each end of the base structure to support the heavier kindling you’ll add next.